-We can see that many clickable items take the user from the app to the web view.
-In some cases these elements look like a link and are even presented as a link for screen readers, sometimes they are not.
+We can see that there are clickable items take the user from the app to the web view.
+In some cases these elements look like a link and are even presented as a link to screen readers, but sometimes they do not.

-In the image below we have set TalkBack to only focus on links and it works well with the email links.
-They are read with the name and then say that it is a link, see image below.
+In the image below we see an email link that is presented as a link and VoiceOver reads out the name and mentions that it is a link, see image below.
 It works just as it should.